awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.MySQL.LogFileSize.md

 ## MySQL audit log<a name="USER_LogAccess.MySQL.Auditlog"></a>

 To access the audit log, the DB instance must use a custom option group with the `MARIADB_AUDIT_PLUGIN` option\.
-For more information, see [MariaDB Audit Plugin support](Appendix.MySQL.Options.AuditPlugin.md)\.
+For more information, see [MariaDB Audit Plugin support for MySQL](Appendix.MySQL.Options.AuditPlugin.md)\.

 ## Log rotation and retention for RDS for MySQL<a name="USER_LogAccess.MySQL.LogFileSize.retention"></a>